 As Goose Hummock Offshore Pro Staffer Danny Jones says, “It can be tedious.
 There are a lot of crimps, swivels, teasers and line to check.
 Most people just don’t have the time or equipment to do the little repairs that need to be done to keep their bars in shape.
 This time of year we can make most repairs while the customer waits.”

-So, if you are heading out for some early summer tuna action, give your bars a quick once over before you head out.
+So, if you want to be heading out for some early season tuna action, give your bars a quick once over while you have the chance.
 Feel the lines.
 Are there nicks from blues and mahi which will cause line snaps?
 Are your bars bent?
 Are swivels frozen or bent?
 Is your stinger gone?
 You’ve got better things to do, let us get your gear back in shape.
 Danny can replace your damaged teasers, stingers, lines and swivels and get you back on the water.
 Don’t let neglect cost you a keeper.

 And, if you don’t have the tools or just want some new colors, all of our existing pre-made bars are on sale at 50% off while they last.